fuas-dverse/Trust-In-Actors/Documents/Markdown/HTTP_Security/ImportantHeaders.md

 Look through [Content Security Policy Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) for a more clear understanding of all possible options.

-The following block only allows scripts only from the same origin ('self') and also allow inline scripts ('unsafe-inline').
+The following block only allows scripts from the same origin ('self') and also allow inline scripts ('unsafe-inline').

 Python: